 PET HEALTH

-Trazodone for Dogs: Dosage & FAQs
+Trazodone for Dogs: Uses, Dosage, & Side Effects

 Five Minutes

-What Does Trazodone Do for Dogs?
+What Is Trazodone and What Does It Do for Dogs?

-Trazodone is generally used on an as-needed basis during situations that may cause increased anxiety, but it can also be used for long-term anxiety management.
-Some specific situations when the short-term sedative effects of trazodone may be helpful for your dog are:
+Trazodone for dogs can help treat behavioral disorders related to stress or anxiety — like separation anxiety, noise or situational fears, aggression, and compulsive behavior.
+It’s generally used on an as-needed basis during situations that may cause increased anxiety, but it can also be used for long-term anxiety management.1

 • Before a vet visit